 The Big Agnes C Bar 2 is one of the lightest weight, most packable options in this review.
 Its overall score is pulled down because of how tight it feels on the inside.

 We have to be honest here; this tent is not comfortable with two people in it.
 Its dimensions are superficially adequate.
 An 86" length is enough for taller folks.
-However, its 52" width quickly tapers to 42" at the feet and its peak height of 41" exists only as a narrow, two dimensional plane near the entrance.
-What proved to be the trickiest area though is the space at shoulder height.
+However, its 52" width quickly tapers to 42" at the feet, and its peak height of 41" exists only as a narrow, two dimensional plane near the entrance.
+What proved to be the trickiest area, though, is the space at shoulder height.
 The sidewalls of the tent ascend steeply, so the space you have sitting up and, say, eating a meal, is minimal.

 The pockets are modest but totally serviceable.
 There is one on each side at the head in addition to a slightly larger one overhead.
 Some folks have a lot of stuff they like to store, but we think these pockets will be the right amount of space for most people.
 The C Bar 2 also offers a fair amount of privacy if you choose to go sans fly.
 The white mesh makes the tent more difficult to see into, and the red fabric runs high up the sidewalls.

 Ease of Set Up